Skip to content

 Now is the time to decide what you want to grow.
 A thoughtful approach will maximize your greenhouse's productivity and ensure a rewarding season.
 Here's how to plan effectively:

-• Seed selection: Choose seeds suited to your region and greenhouse conditions.
-Research the growing requirements for each plant, including light, temperature, and watering needs, to match them to your setup.
+• Choose smart: Select seeds that match your region and greenhouse conditions.
 Popular spring crops include tomatoes, peppers, cucumbers, and a variety of flowers.
 For quality seeds, check our West Coast Seeds for a wide range of options.

 • Succession planting: Plan staggered planting schedules to enjoy continuous harvests.
 For example, sow leafy greens every two weeks to ensure a steady supply.
 This method not only extend the growing season but also helps you make the most of your available space.